xsltdev/nodejsdev.ru/docs/frameworks/fastify.3.book/basic/validation-serialization.md

 In this way, you can customize every response payload with a defined JSON Schema.

 As you can see, the `/filter` endpoint returns a `password` field, but thanks to the response schema, it will not be sent to the client!
-The schema object will use the same schemas within the `$ref` keyword as the validator compiler: they share the `bucket` schemas, as said in the [How to build a new validator compiler](#how-to-build-a-new-validator-compiler) section.
+The schema object will use the same schemas within the `$ref` keyword as the validator compiler: they share the `bucket` schemas, as said in the [How to build a new validator compiler](#building-a-new-validator-compiler) section.

 !!!note "Knowing the default serializer compiler"

     The `fast-json-stringify` module has its own implementation, and it doesn’t support all the keywords provided by the Ajv validator.
 This is understandable because they have different functions.
 One great example you need to learn from is that, while the `maxLength` property of a string field is fundamental to validate the input, it is ignored by the default JSON serializer.
 Remember, the default JSON Schema serialization doesn’t validate the data; it only filters and coerces the types.

 Now we know how to use Fastify’s default serializer compiler, but how is it possible to customize it?
 Let’s learn about it in the next section.

-### Managing the serializer compiler
+### Managing the serializer compiler {#managing-the-serializer-compiler}

 Just as you can customize the validator compiler, you can do the same with the serializer compiler.
 To complete the code snippet described in _Figure 5.5_, check out the following code: